zestia/ember-select-box/README.md

 A: `ember-power-select` includes more features, but ones which we don't believe are core to what a select box is.

 #### Troubleshooting

-Problem: When I navigate using the arrow keys, the wrong option becomes active
+* Problem: When I navigate using the arrow keys, the wrong option becomes active
-Solution: This may happen when you change the options that are displayed, because Ember will try to re-use components.
+* Solution: This may happen when you change the options that are displayed, because Ember will try to re-use components.
 You can fix this by adding `key="@index"` to your `#each`.

+* Problem: Rendering lots of components is can be slow.
+* Solution: If your select box only uses _primitive_ values, you do not need to use `{{sb.option}}`, instead you can use a plain old `<option>` element [[Example](tests/dummy/app/templates/fast-native-single-select.hbs)].
+Which will be faster, because constructing components is expensive in Ember.